 Publication of Trademark Registrations:

-The Turkish Patent Institute examines the applications for trademark registration and, if it sees deems appropriate according to the criteria for trademark evaluation, opens up objections in the official trademark bulletins it publishes monthly.
-These trademarks can be contested for three months after publication.
+The TPTO examines the applications for trademark registration and, if it sees deems appropriate according to the criteria for trademark evaluation, opens up objections in the official trademark bulletins it publishes twice in a month.
+These trademarks can be opposed for two months starting from publication date.

-If no objection is made, the trademark becomes final and the applicant receives the trademark registration certificate by paying the document drafting fee.
+If no objection is made, the trademark becomes final and the applicant receives the trademark registration certificate by paying the certification fee.

-If the institute decides to publish and then register a trademark according to its own measures when evaluating the trademark, a trademark may be similar to a registered trademark or similar to a trademark that has already been applied for registration, to the extent that it is likely to be confused with a trademark, or to the extent that it has a relationship.
+If the TPTO decides to publish and then register a trademark according to its own measures when evaluating the trademark, a trademark may be similar to a registered trademark or similar to a trademark that has already been applied for registration, to the extent that it is likely to be confused with a trademark, or to the extent that it has a relationship(Likelihood of relationship).
 In this case, the former registration owner or applicant has the right to appeal.

 Watching New Publications:

-Among other tasks, we can’t expect registration owners to review the trademark bulletins page by page (the bulletins can be 2-3 thousand pages) and search for similar trademarks.
-Often she does not see the similar trademark and becomes aware of unfair registration too late.
+Among other tasks, we can’t expect registration owners to review the trademark bulletins page by page (each bulletine can be 2-3 thousand pages) and search for similar trademarks.
+Often trademark owner does not see the similar trademark and becomes aware of unfair registration too late.

 Watching Service by the Patent Office:

 Patent offices are take action at this point.
-By comparing the published bulletins with old registrations, they inform the former registration owners of the similar trademarks and inform those who wish to object.
+By comparing the published bulletins with old registrations or previous applications, they inform the former registration owners of the similar trademarks and inform those who wish to object.